HARMONIC: A Multimodal Dataset of Assistive Human-Robot Collaboration: Descriptive Statistics

 \section{Descriptive Statistics}

-This dataset consists of a total of 480 trials, comprising 20 trials for 24 participants.
-Altogether, the data represents about five hours of continuous instrumented robot control.
-A summary of the data available divided by type appears in Table~\ref{tab:coverage}.
+This data set consists of 480 trials, comprising of 20 trials for 24 participants.
+The data represent about five hours of continuous instrumented robot control.
+A summary of the data available appears in Table~\ref{tab:coverage}.